-The cheerful family photo of the Eisemann, Cantor Michael and his wife Clara, with their two sons Ralf and Ludwig and the Christian housekeeper Franziska, is the model of the exhibition.
+The cheerful family photo of the Eisemann’s, Cantor Michael and his wife Clara, with their two sons Ralph and Ludwig and the Christian housekeeper Franziska, is the model of the exhibition.

-In all four rooms, community room (Alsatian: Kahlstub), Herrenzimmer (study), children’s room and kitchen, radio play stations are installed for interactive use.
+In all four rooms, the community room (Alsatian: Kahlstub), the study (Herrenzimmer), the children’s room and the kitchen, radio play stations are installed for interactive use.
 The short radio plays, available in German and English, reflect ordinary everyday life stories of the family.
-It is about the school life of the boys, cooking recipes, preparations for the Passover celebration or the draft of a funeral speech, which Kantor Michael Eisemann formulated for a deceased member of the community.
+It is about the school life of the boys, cooking recipes, preparations for the Passover celebration or the draft of a funeral speech, which Cantor Michael Eisemann wrote for a deceased member of the community.
 The scripts for the radio plays are based on interviews and recordings by Ralph Eisemann and Hans-David Blum as well as historical newspaper articles.
 The short dialogues illustrate exemplary everyday situations of the year 1931 in the former parish hall.
 It was the penultimate year in which Jewish citizens were able to live an undisturbed life in Germany before the Nazi dictatorship brought a violent end to it.

 Audio sample “Special tasks for a good student”:

 While Kantor Eisemann waits for his student group, he speaks with Hans-David Blum about a job in the old cemetery.